Stephen Jendro - Artist, machinist, and sculptor.

 I have been making these very special kinetic gizmos for over 20 years.
 Each motorized sculpture takes 50 to 200 hours to complete.
 They are the most fun ever to design and build, and they fascinate and mesmerize people.

 Here are a few questions and answers:

 How did you get started?

 I have been dreaming of making rolling ball sculptures (rbs) since the age of 10.
-My uncle had a non-motorized rolling ball sculpture, and I was fascinated, playing with it for days.
+My Auntie Sheila owned a small rolling ball sculpture of bronze rod, and I was completely fascinated, playing with it for days and years.
 I can still remember the path the balls took along their way, the sound they made, wondering how it was made, why it was made, and who could have thought of it ...

 Later, I saw more elaborate, motorized rolling ball sculptures at Fisherman's Wharf in San Francisco.
 I was astounded that someone could make such a magically satisfying creation.
 People would stop and watch, mesmerized - for the past 15 years I have worked toward building my own magically satisfying creations.
 I told the store owner that I would like to make these one day, and he told me that I should, and that if I did, my sculptures would be unique to me and my mind - and he was right.